sriram-rao/rush/README.md

 ### Defining a pipeline
 Pipelines are a combination of sub-tasks referred to as "jobs".
 Each job (or sub-task) may have settings or parameters as well.

 Pipelines are defined in JSON.
-Here is an example pipeline JSON:
+Here is an example:
 ```
 {
   "jobs": [